Methods of Tuition Payment

 Tuition may be paid by sponsoring businesses and/or individuals.
 These arrangements vary according to the sponsor.
 Generally the student will deliver a letter of guarantee from the sponsor to the FDTC Business Office.

 Awarded financial aid may be applied to the tuition cost.
 In the event there is not enough financial aid to cover the tuition cost, the student must pay the balance by the due date.
 Any balance of award not used for tuition may be used in the FDTC bookstore to purchase books and supplies.
 Funds not used to offset book and tuition charges will be disbursed to the student.
-Loan refund checks will be mailed approximately three weeks after classes begin.
-All other refund checks will be mailed by mid-term.
+Refunds will be disbursed to BankMobile approximately five weeks after classes begin.

 Free Tuition Available for Senior Citizens

-By South Carolina law, state-supported colleges and universities are authorized to permit legal residents of South Carolina who are 60 years of age or older, if such persons do not receive compensation as full-time employees, to attend classes for credit on a space available basis without the required payment of tuition.
+By South Carolina law, state-supported colleges and universities are authorized to permit legal residents of South Carolina who are 60 years of age or older to attend classes for credit on a space available basis without the required payment of tuition.
+However these persons must meet admissions standards